ethereum/trin/README.md

-# ⚠️ THIS PROJECT IS NO LONGER ACTIVELY MAINTAINED ⚠️
+# ⚠️ ⚠️ ⚠️</br>THIS PROJECT IS NO LONGER ACTIVELY MAINTAINED

-**The project is no longer actively suuported and things will most likely not work**
+**The project is no longer actively supported and things will most likely not work**

 # Trin